cloud-gov/cg-site/_docs/getting-started/accounts.md

 ## Get access to cloud.gov

-* **If you're in EPA, GSA, or NSF:** You automatically have access and can log in using your agency credentials.
+* **If your agency has integrated SSO with cloud.gov:** You can see a list of agencies which have integrated SSO on the [cloud.gov login page](https://login.fr.cloud.gov/login).
+If you are a member of one of these agencies, you automatically have access and can log in using your agency credentials.
-* **If you're in FDIC:** Some FDIC staff automatically have access and can log in using agency credentials.
-If you try to log in and receive a "status message is null" error, contact the FDIC identity team to be added to the cloud.gov access group.
 * **If you're in another agency:** If you have a U.S. federal government email address, you can [sign up for access](https://account.fr.cloud.gov/signup).
 * **Otherwise:** If your team uses cloud.gov and you don't have a federal government email address (such as if you're a contractor), ask a teammate to [invite you]({{ site.baseurl }}{% link _docs/orgs-spaces/roles.md %}).